Alloying effect on the ideal tensile strength of ferromagnetic and paramagnetic bcc iron: Introduction

 \section{Introduction}

-The mechanical strength of real materials is usually controlled by the occurrence of grain boundaries, cracks, dislocations and other micro-structural defects.
-If such defects were not present, the strength would be limited by the stress at which the lattice itself becomes unstable with respect to a homogeneous strain.
-This stress referred to as the ideal strength or ideal tensile strength (ITS) is an upper bound strength of an ideal single crystal.
-The ideal strength is an inherent property of a defect-free material and can offer insight into the correlation between the intrinsic chemical bonding and the crystal symmetry, and has been accepted as an essential mechanical parameter of single crystal materials~\cite{inherent:property}.
-The experimental data on the ideal strength are rather limited.
-The few available values were obtained from tensile tests for whiskers~\cite{Kelly:1986,Brenner:1956} and from nanoindentation experiments.~\cite{Yoshida:2007}
+The mechanical properties of engineering materials are of primary interest because they determine the ability to withstand loads without failure.
+High strength and good ductility are characteristic of metallic materials.
+Both properties are controlled by the occurrence or propagation of dislocations, cracks, grain boundaries, and other microstructural defects.
+In the absence of defects, the ideal strength of a material is the strength at which a perfect crystal itself becomes unstable with respect to a homogeneous strain.
+This strength defines the intrinsic upper bound strength and has been accepted as an essential mechanical parameter of single crystal materials~\cite{inherent:property,study:8,Kelly:1986}.